My Sensational Visit to Stockholm, Sweden

 Discovering Gamla Stan

-Our cruise lines tour brought us by bus to Gamla Stan, the bustling downtown or Old Town.
-The bus parked near the Svenska Academy (the Nobel Museum) to start our walking tour.
+Our Stockholm cruise excursion brought us by bus to Gamla Stan, the bustling downtown or Old Town.
+The bus parked near the Svenska Academy (the Nobel Museum) where the walking tour started.

 Fashioned after a Mediterranean village, Old Town is etched with winding corridors, arm-width alleys, and cobblestone walks.
-My friend and I stayed with the group for a short time but were unable to hear what the leader was saying due to the size of the group and lack of microphone/audio equipment.
-We split off on our own, browsed in some boutiques, and ate lunch in Under-Kastanien.
-Our delicious meal consisted of Swedish Meatballs served with mashed potatoes and tart lingonberries.
+My friend and I stayed with the group for a short time, but were unable to hear what the leader was saying due to the size of the group and lack of audio equipment.
+We split off on our own, browsed some boutiques, and ate lunch at Under-Kastanien.
+Our tasty meal consisted of Swedish Meatballs, mashed potatoes, and tart lingonberries.

-Before leaving Old Town, be sure to drop some coins or candies off at Iron Boy, the city’s smallest statue standing 5.9 inches.
+Before leaving Old Town, we went by to drop coins onto Iron Boy, the city’s smallest statue standing 5.9 inches.
 Rub his head for good luck.
-The secluded location is hard to find but look for the Finnish Church.
+The secluded location is hard to find, but look for the Finnish Church.

-On the hilltop in Old Town, is the Swedish Royal Family’s 18th-century, 600-room palace and private residence.
-If you are there at noon, you can see the changing of the guard, sometimes on horseback.
+On the hilltop in Old Town, is the Swedish Royal Family’s 18th-century, a 600-room palace and private residence.
+If you are there at noon, you can watch the changing of the guard, often on horseback.

-If shopping is your desire, numerous interesting shops and boutiques are throughout the streets of Old Town.
+If shopping is your desire, there are dozens of interesting shops throughout the streets of Old Town.
 Vasterlanggatan is the main tourist shopping street, but may not offer the best quality items.
 We enjoyed just roaming the streets, taking pictures of the sights and admiring the beautiful architecture.

 Visiting an Ice Hotel